catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 you can use DOS for what you want to do, or you can totally bypass DOS and use the underlying BIOS instead.

+(This is what I was getting at when I said "DOS isn't much of an operating system", above.)

 If you go straight to the BIOS, DOS won't try to stop you; at worst, you might leave DOS a little confused about the state of things.
 You will lose the advantages that DOS gives you, like being